Available for Head of Frontend roles · Frontend Architecture · Engineering Leadership

 Outcome

 Integration reliability improved.
 Security posture strengthened.
 Support load decreased.
+The widget scaled to serve multiple industry partners including hardware wallet and exchange integrations across 250+ countries.

 Background